jreybert/vimagit/README.md

       - 'h', curent window is split horizontally, and magit is displayed in new buffer
       - 'c', magit is displayed in current buffer
-  * show_all_files: define is file diffs are shown by default for this session (see [g:magit_default_show_all_files](#gmagit_default_show_all_files))
+  * show_all_files: define how file diffs are shown by default for this session (see [g:magit_default_show_all_files](#gmagit_default_show_all_files))
   * foldlevel: set default magit buffer foldlevel for this session (see [g:magit_default_fold_level](#gmagit_default_fold_level))